marcglasberg/easy-bdd-tool-jest/README.md

 Note, I have prefixed the file names with `bdd.`, but that's not necessary.

-These BDD test files encompass a total of 3 BDDs, each illustrating different aspects of the current BDD Framework.
+These BDD test files encompass a total of 3 BDDs, each illustrating different aspects of the current Easy BDD Tool.
 It's worth noting that one of these files includes an Examples section with two rows, meaning it will execute twice, each time with different data.

 However, these examples are not sufficient to ensure the entire app functions as intended.
 After reviewing the example